fnproject/tutorials/node/intro/README.md

             default default     http://localhost:8080/v1
 ```

 Notice we have a default context which deploys to a local Fn server.
-The default context is created the first time run the Fn CLI.
+The default context is created the first time you run the Fn CLI.
 However, we need to select default as our current context and set a registry value to `fndemouser`.

 To do that we issue two commands.
 First select a context: